felix-hilden/sphinx-codeautolink/docs/src/index.rst

 For a more thorough explanation, see :ref:`about`.

 - Only works with HTML documentation
-- Doesn't run code or follow assignments and type hints
 - Only processes literal blocks, not inline code
+- Doesn't run code or follow importable type hints
+- Parsing is incomplete and performed top-down

 Thanks
 ------